AmyLei96/covid-19-exploratory-analysis/README.md

 - To highlight the severity of the coronavirus outbreak in the most affected countries as of March 2020
 - To suggest insights into the correlation between the effectiveness of governmental regulations and the increase in cases in each country
 - To provide a foundation for predictive analysis

+## Analysis
+- Number of confirmed cases and deaths in China
+- Number of confirmed cases in the most affected countries outside of China
+- Comparison between the number of deaths due to COVID-19 in China and Italy
+- Number of confirmed cases and deaths in the United States
+- Comparison among the number of cases in the most affected states in the United States